-&lt;sup>5Fraunhofer Institute for Software and Systems Engineering ISST, Germany are needed to reason about security threats at the design level [24].
-To support the detection of problematic information flows at the design level, previous work extends the DFD notation with security-relevant information [10, 67] and security semantics [71].
-This work uses one such extended notation, namely the Security Data Flow Diagram, in short, SecDFD [71] (cf. Section 2).
+Threat analysis is often performed on a graphical representation of the software architecture called Data Flow Diagram (DFD) [16,63].
+DFD-like models are extensively used in practice, e.g., in the automotive industry [41], at Microsoft [62], and some agile organizations [9].
+However, the DFD notation is informal and cannot specify security properties, which are needed to reason about security threats at the design level [23].
+To support the detection of problematic information flows at the design level, previous work extends the DFD notation with security-relevant information [8,63] and security semantics [67].
+This work uses one such extended notation, namely the Security Data Flow Diagram, in short, SecDFD [67] (Sect.
+2).

 Once a design model has been analyzed and its security flaws fixed, the results are of limited value if the implementation does not comply with the security properties described in the model.
-Further, design models tend to be useful during the design phase, but are often ignored after the system is implemented.
-In particular, empirical evidence shows that only a fraction of open source projects (26% of the investigated projects in [31]) ever update their UML files at least once.
+Further, design models tend to be useful during the design phase but often are ignored after the system is implemented.
+In particular, empirical evidence shows that only a fraction of open source projects (26% of the investigated projects in [29]) ever update their UML files at least once.
 Thus, there is a disconnect between the architectural design models (containing important security decisions) and the implemented system and its defenses.
 To be useful for security compliance analyses, an automated connection between the design model and its implementation needs to be established.

-Having this connection could also benefit to static code analysis.
-Indeed, existing static analysis tools may report violations which are afterwards labeled as false alarms [30].
+Having this connection could also benefit static code analysis.
+Indeed, existing static analysis tools may report violations that are labeled as false alarms, afterward [28].
 All reported violations have to be manually sieved through, and, more importantly, the true violations must be distinguished from the false alarms.
-This is not a trivial task for static program analysis in general, and in particular it is not trivial for static security analysis (as observed by an industrial experiment in [8]).
-Making such distinctions can be improved by the contextual information which can be derived from the (connected) design model.
+This is not a trivial task for static program analysis in general, and in particular, it is not trivial for static security analysis (as observed by an industrial experiment in [7]).
+Making such distinctions can be improved by the contextual information, which can be derived from the (connected) design model.

-To address these issues, we have proposed an approach to support compliance analysis between models and code, and extend it with security compliance checks in this work.
-Specifically, we have previously proposed a user-in-the-loop approach (cf. Section 2.3 and Peldszus et al. [54]) to support compliance checks between a design-level data flow diagram enriched with security-relevant information (SecDFD) and an implementation-level model called Program Model, or PM for short (cf. Section 2.2).
-To this aim, we have made the following contributions:
+To address these issues, we propose an approach for security compliance analysis between models and code.
+This paper is an extended version of our previous conference paper [52].
+Specifically, we previously proposed a user-in-the-loop approach (Sect.
+3) to support compliance checks between a design-level data flow diagram enriched with security-relevant information (SecDFD) and an implementation-level model called Program Model, or PM for short (Sect.
+2.2).
+In this work, we contribute with the following extensions: